-Remember, if you write code on a department machine, you must use go1.13 instead of just go (ie go1.13 install or go1.13 test).
-Add alias go=go1.13 to your ~/.bashrc for convenience.
+Remember, if you write code on a department machine, you must use go1.17 instead of just go (i.e. go1.17 install or go1.17 test).
+Add alias go=go1.17 to your ~/.bashrc for convenience.
+Use the following command for the stencil:

-go1.13 get -u -d github.com/brown-csci1380-s20/raft-<TeamName>
+git clone github.com/brown-csci1380-s22/raft-<TeamName>

-Use the command above to get your repo from GitHub Classroom.
 Fix the import path in all files in the cmd directory, client directory, and raft/cluster.go.
-Use go1.13 get -u ./... to fetch all dependency.
+Use go1.17 install ./... to fetch all dependencies.
 Before you get started, please make sure you have read over, set up, and understand all the support code.

-We highly encourage you to work in groups of two, but we understand that in some situations a group of three may be necessary.
+We highly encourage working in groups of two, but we understand that in some situations a group of three may be necessary.
 If you work in a group of three, you must implement an additional feature.
 These can be found in the Extra Credit section at the end of the handout.
-Stop by TA hours to learn more about what these are!
-If you work in a group of three, you must contact the TAs and let them know you intend to work in a group of three, and if you will be implementing additional features.
+Please contact the TAs if you intend to work in a group of three, or if you will be implementing additional features.

 Working alone is not allowed for this project.
-If you do not have a partner for any reason, please attempt to find one thru the piazza partner search functionality, and if this is not successful please email the htas for assistance.
+If you do not have a partner for any reason, please attempt to find one through the EdStem partner search functionality.
+If this is not successful, please email the HTAs for assistance.